Chart Color Schemes

 Kingston Beach - Blackmans Bay has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects likely to impact the area.
-Key projects include Illawarra Rise Estate, Blackmans Bay Primary School Redevelopment and Expansion (completed in June 2021), Kings Quarter (Kingston Park Masterplan), and Blackmans Bay Central Masterplan Redevelopment (commenced in July 2020).
-The following list details those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 15 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Illawarra Rise Estate, Blackmans Bay Primary School Redevelopment and Expansion, Kings Quarter (Kingston Park Masterplan), and Blackmans Bay Central Masterplan Redevelopment, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.